fenago/Grokking-Deep-Learning/Lab_8.md

 For example, if you train the previous network on a large enough corpus, you’ll be able to take the vector for king, subtract from it the vector for man, add in the vector for woman, and then search for the most similar vector (other than those in the query).
-As it turns out, the most similar vector is often the word “queen.”
+As it turns out, the most similar vector is often the word "queen."
 There are even similar phenomena in the fillin-the-blank network trained over movie reviews. def analogy(positive=['terrible','good'],negative=['bad']): norms = np.sum(weights_0_1 * weights_0_1,axis=1) norms.resize(norms.shape[0],1)